Classes in Lua

 end

-• having a nice class library like this makes things a lot more convenient. no longer do we have to mess with raw metatables! all we need to do is call inherit() or new(), and the magic is done for us.
+Having a class library like this makes things a lot more convenient, as we no longer have to mess with raw metatables!
+All we need to do is call inherit() and new(), and the magic is done for us.

 local kitty = Cat:new()